maxgerhardt/pio-espidf-simple-ota-example/README.md

 ## Description

-This is the `simple_ota_example` in a PlatformIO compilable format.
+This is the `simple_ota_example` from [esp-idf](https://github.com/espressif/esp-idf/tree/v4.2/examples/system/ota/simple_ota_example) in a PlatformIO compilable format.
 Also, the HTTPS server script was adapted to run without dependencies.

 Also see https://community.platformio.org/t/esp32-ota-default-examples-dont-work-in-platformio/20866.